billmclean/Julia_Lessons/markdown/lesson06.md

 If `size(A)` equals `size(B)` then `C = A .* B` assigns `C` the
 *elementwise product* of `A` and `B`, that is `C[i,j] = A[i,j] * B[i,j]`
 for all `i` and `j`.
-This operation does not arise in linear algebra, but can be useful when the matrices are used to store elements of a two-dimensional data array of some kind.
+This operation does not arise in linear algebra, but can be useful when the matrices are used to store elements of two-dimensional data arrays.

 **Exercise.** Compute `C * D` and `C .* D` by hand, if
 $$